 An implementation of the Git version control system in pure Java.

-This package is licensed under the EDL (Eclipse Distribution
+This project is licensed under the EDL (Eclipse Distribution License).

 Ant tasks based on JGit.

 Support for exporting to various archive formats (zip etc).

 Apache httpclient support.

 Server for the smart and dumb Git HTTP protocol.

 Support for LFS (Large File Storage).

 Production of Eclipse features and p2 repository for JGit.
 See the JGit Wiki on why and how to use this module.